 Multitenancy is largely unexplored and rightfully makes IT professionals nervous, here you can read how researchers were able to access other tenant’s private information.

 Finally, cloud computing is complex.
 This complexity adds a lot of functionality, but it also adds many points of failure that would otherwise not exist.
-Even barring these additional points of failure, though, there’s still some issues with increased complexity.
+Even barring these additional points of failure, though, there are still some issues with increased complexity.

 This ultimately means that what might be an easy identification for a local network becomes much harder to identify, and as a sum total system, this means dramatically decreased security if not properly managed.